biologist79/ESPuino/openHAB/README.md

-# OpenHAB-integration for Tonuino
+# OpenHAB-integration for ESPuino

 ## Disclaimer
 [OpenHAB](https://www.openhab.org/) is a pretty complex software for home automation.
-I just extracted that parts of my local config, that are necessary for Tonuino.
+I just extracted that parts of my local config, that are necessary for ESPuino.
 Hopefully I didn't forget anything :-) Said this I want to rule out I didn't test this minimal setup and that this document's aim isn't to provide a fully-featured howto.
 For further informations please have a look at the project's [documentation](https://www.openhab.org/docs/) or the [community](https://community.openhab.org/).

 ## What's necessary (hardware)
 * I always recommend Raspberry Pi as it consumes only a few watts.